-Using our structured data generator, I will help you create your markup and then show you 4 different ways you can implement it on your site:
+Using our structured data generator, I will help you create your markup and then show you four different ways you can implement it on your site:

 JSON - LD Wrap for Google Tag Manager

 Now, here's an example of the markup and an AMP.
 As you can see, we've got JSON-LD application and it's your normal JSON-LD structure.
-They've got the title of the article, the images with the article when it was published and modified, and who created the article, and a little bit more about the publisher.
-The article markup is very similar to what you'd see in the non AMP pages here.
+They've got the title of the article, the images with the article, when it was published and modified, and who created the article, and a little bit more about the publisher.
+The article markup is very similar to what you'd see in the non-AMP pages here.
 Again, we've got the headlines and images, date published and modified.
-So as you can see, the difference here between the AMP article and the non AMP article, the AMP one, they went here and added publisher.
-You can do that in a non AMP page as well.
+As you can see, the difference here between the AMP article and the non-AMP article, the AMP one, they went here and added publisher.
+You can do that in a non-AMP page as well.